etown/hackerbuzz/README.md

 ### Installation

-To install and run the app, just run the following commands
+To install and run the app, run the following commands

 ```
 npm install